ThemeGears/RealtorX5/README.md

 ## Copyright Information

-RealtorX5 is distributed as GPL (as MODx Revolution is), but the copyright owner (Shaun McCormick) grants all users of RealtorX5 the ability to modify, distribute and use RealtorX5 in MODx development as they see fit, as long as attribution is given somewhere in the distributed source of all derivative works.
+RealtorX5 is distributed as GPL (as MODx Revolution is), but the copyright owner (Mihkhail Savin) grants all users of RealtorX5 the ability to modify, distribute and use RealtorX5 in MODx development as they see fit, as long as attribution is given somewhere in the distributed source of all derivative works.